jtyr/terraform-tfco-test/README.md

 # terraform-tfco-test

-This is a Terraform module to test the [Terraaform Cloud Operator](https://github.com/hashicorp/terraform-k8s).
+This is a Terraform module to test the [Terraform Cloud Operator](https://github.com/hashicorp/terraform-k8s).

 <!-- BEGIN_TF_DOCS -->